 In another study, electrodessication—in short bursts and low voltage—was used to treat a patient.
 It turned out to be as effective as the CO2 laser in terms of having no recurrence in 2 years but this study was only done on 1 patient.
 Plus this method is invasive and requires a needle insertion into the reticular dermis.
 It is also safe, non-scarring but in comparison with CO2 laser, this one’s quite painful and not recommended for people with low tolerance to pain.

-Creams are also available for syringoma but some products lump the treatment together with warts and moles so that their creams would say ‘wart-mole-syringoma’ remover.
-I have not personally used these creams but from videos available over the net, these creams are powerful and sometimes dangerous.
+Creams are also available for syringoma.
+The typical treatment involves retinol which resurfaces your skin.
+But some products lump the treatment together with warts and moles so that their creams would say ‘wart-mole-syringoma’ remover.
+I have not personally used these creams and don’t know the ingredients but from videos available over the net, these creams are powerful and sometimes dangerous.
 They can get deep into the skin and within a few weeks, your wart, mole or syringoma will just drop or peel off.
 That’s after enduring a few days of hiding from people because your wart/mole/syringoma will get darker.
-The creams are effective but they also leave deep craters that I honestly don’t know if they will heal on their own.
-It’s like you lost a mole/wart/syringoma and let the whole world know about it by leaving a gaping hole.
-Ok, not gaping, but it really is quite deep.
+The creams are effective but they may also leave scars.

 Well, it’s still best if the real users would testify to the syringoma creams and actually there are some good customer reviews online for some creams.
 Whatever the brands or clinics you use or go to, what’s important is that careful usage is needed to avoid the unwanted adverse effects of any of these treatments.
 With time, I’m sure you’ll find the right solution to your syringoma.